matt-harvey/tabulo/README.md

 +--------------+--------------+--------------+
 ```

-If you want a line before every row, pass `1` to `divider_frequency`.
+If you want a line before every row, pass `1` to `row_divider_frequency`.
 For example:

 ```
-> puts Tabulo::Table.new(1..3, :itself, :even?, :odd?, border: :modern, divider_frequency: 1)
+> puts Tabulo::Table.new(1..3, :itself, :even?, :odd?, border: :modern, row_divider_frequency: 1)
 ┌──────────────┬──────────────┬──────────────┐
 │    itself    │     even?    │     odd?     │
 ├──────────────┼──────────────┼──────────────┤